elliotleelewis/UniY2-ProfessionalDevelopment/README.md

 * NPM

 ## Installation
-Simply run `npm install` from command line in the root directory of the project.
+Simply run `npm install` from the command line in the root directory of the project.

 ## Usage
 To compile assets and to allow the application to run in the browser, run `npm start` from the command line in the root directory of the project.